ewwmy/cheatsheets/microservices-en.md

 - Progress
 - Video
 - Review
-- Subscription (to newsletters).
+- Subscription (to newsletters)
 - Teacher
 - Table of contents (for a course)
 - Image
 - Blog
-- Notification.
+- Notification

 #### 2. Determine functional Blocks and relations between them